Asura (2015 film): Plot

 Dharma Teja is a jailor at Rajahmundry Central Jail who is strict and sincere but also sensitive and kindhearted.
 In his department, people call him a demon because of his anger and strictness.
-His aim is to become a poet, which he is working on in his free time.
-Dharma has different thoughts on the reformation of prisoners and does not mind breaking the law to do good for others.
+He aims to become a poet and works on it in his free time.
+Dharma has different thoughts on prisoner reformation and does not mind breaking the law to do good for others.
 One day, Chandrashekar "Charlie", a former diamond merchant, is sentenced to death on charges of killing his stepmother's siblings for the sake of their property.
 In jail, Charlie meets a thief called Pandu.

 Pandu is vengeful against Charlie because he once tried to steal diamonds from Charlie, and when Charlie caught him, he made him handicapped and sent him to jail.
 After hearing the news through his girlfriend Saira, Charlie decides to escape from jail.
-Then, he makes a deal with Pandu to give half the diamonds, which once he had tried to steal two diamonds from him for escaping of him from jail, which was worthy of 500 million rupees.
-Then Pandu forgets his enmity with Charlie and accepts his offer.
-Then, Charlie arranges bail to Pandu.
-He meets gangsters Muthyammanna and his brother Daya and tells his offer to help, then they make a plan to escape Charlie from prison.
+Then, he makes a deal with Pandu to give half the diamonds.
+He had once tried to steal two diamonds from him to escape from jail, which was worth 500 million rupees.
+Pandu forgets his enmity with Charlie and accepts his offer.
+Then, Charlie arranges bail for Pandu.
+He meets gangsters Muthyammanna and his brother Daya and offers to help.
+They ake a plan to escape Charlie from prison.
 Meanwhile, Charlie survived temporarily from hanging through a drug and fell asleep.

 In the investigation, Dharma knows that Saira supplied the drug through a sweets box during the visiting hours.
-He arrested Saira and threatened her to tell Charlie's further plans.
-Saira tells everything she knows to Dharma, and then they try to implement the death penalty again to Charlie.
-Meanwhile, Daya and his gang kidnap a magistrate's son who is approving Charlie's death, the mother of the hangman who executes Charlie, and Dharma's girlfriend Harika,.
-They call unknown to each other and blackmail them into helping in Charlie's escape.
+He arrests Saira and threatens her to tell Charlie's further plans.
+Saira tells everything she knows to Dharma, and they try to implement the death penalty again for Charlie.
+Meanwhile, Daya and his gang kidnap a magistrate's son who is approving Charlie's death, the mother of the hangman who executes Charlie, and Dharma's girlfriend Harika.
+They call each other unknown and blackmail them into helping Charlie escape.
 Dharma takes it as a challenge to save his girlfriend and execute Charlie.
-Meanwhile, in the execution room, the hangman saves Charlie, creating a technical problem in the executing mission.
+Meanwhile, in the execution room, the hangman saves Charlie, creating a technical problem in the execution of the mission.